Here are some frequently asked questions that I tend to get about riding motorcycles.

 Why are there separate controls for the front and rear brake?

-Since motorcycles have such a short wheelbase (the distance between the front and rear wheels), weight shifts are very pronounced.
-This makes braking a sometimes tricky affair, and being able to control the front and back separately can be advantageous.
+This is a holdover from earlier days when it was simpler to make bikes with separate controls for the front and rear brakes.
+But being able to control the front and back separately can be advantageous, especially since motorcycles have such a short wheelbase and weight shifts are very pronounced.
 There are some bikes (mostly touring models) that have linked braking systems but it’s not the norm.

 Why are motorcycle headlights always on?